erhanersoz/JavaScript30/06 - Type Ahead/README.md

 ## What i have learned?

-- I have learned to use replace method with regex
+- I have learned to use replace method with RegExp

 ## Notes